Josh Mathews: Tough Enough and backstage interviewer (2001–2006)

 Lomberger was a runner-up to Maven and Nidia in the first WWE Tough Enough in 2001.

 Lomberger was eventually hired by World Wrestling Entertainment (WWE), and began using the name Josh Mathews.
 In December 2002, he began appearing as the backstage interviewer for the SmackDown! brand and as an announcer on Velocity.
 He also hosted the WWE webcast Byte This! after Kevin Kelly was released.
 He later hosted several shows on WWE's official website, including Weekly Top 5, The WWE Experience, and After Burn.
 In 2003, Mathews also stood in for Tony Chimel as ring announcer for SmackDown!.

 In 2004, Mathews was given some limited ring time on SmackDown! when John "Bradshaw" Layfield (JBL) slapped Mathews for not showing respect to JBL's chief of staff Orlando Jordan when he was interviewing him.
 He later offered and was accepted to be Booker T's temporary partner for a tag team match on an episode of SmackDown!.
-He and Booker ultimately won the match.
+He and Booker T ultimately won the match.
 He was later assaulted by Jordan and requested from General Manager Theodore Long that he be given a one-on-one match against him.
 Booker T wanted to be at ringside during the Mathews-Jordan match, as JBL would no doubt be present, and would give Booker T an excuse to beat down JBL before their match at Survivor Series.
-Mathews once again emerged victorious against Jordan, with some considerable help from Booker T. He also tried to help Booker in his WWE Championship match at the Survivor Series, but was given a Clothesline From Hell by JBL for his efforts.
+Mathews once again emerged victorious against Jordan, with some considerable help from Booker T. He also tried to help Booker T in his WWE Championship match at the Survivor Series, but was given a Clothesline From Hell by JBL for his efforts.
 On the March 31, 2005 episode of SmackDown!
 Mathews was attacked by Kurt Angle.
 Mathews was then possessed by The Undertaker on the December 9, 2005 episode of SmackDown! while interviewing Randy Orton.